FrazTheWizard/TheCProgrammingLanguage/exercises/exercise1-21.md

 a. before

-if the sequence of blanks does not cross at least one tab stop, remain spaces
+if the sequence of blanks does not cross at least one tab stop, remain blanks

 c. middle (optional)